UL-FRI-NLP-Course/ul-fri-nlp-course-project-2025-2026-antlr/README.md

 ## Install and run

-Clone the repo in a fresh new folder and then please run the script
+Clone the repo on the HPC cluster in a fresh new folder and then please run the script

 ```bash
 sbatch run.sh